Flash-X/Flash-X-docs/docs/source/Particles.rst

 structures between different blocks as the particles move from one block to another, and mapping the particle attributes to and from the grid.

-Particle types must be specified in the file of the Simulations unit setup directory for the application, and the syntax is explained in .
-At configuration time, the setup script parses the specifications in the Config files, and generates an F90 file that populates a data structure .
+Particle types must be specified in the ``Config`` file of the Simulations unit setup directory for the application, and the syntax is explained in .
+At configuration time, the setup script parses the ``PARTICLETYPE`` specifications in the Config files, and generates an F90 file ``Particles/Particles_specifyMethods``\ ``.F90`` that populates a data structure ``gr_ptTypeInfo``.
 This data structure contains information about the method of initialization and interpolation methods for mapping the particle attributes to and from the grid for each included particle type.
 Different time integration schemes are applied to active and passive particles.
 However, in one simulation, all active particles are integrated using the same scheme, regardless of how many active types exists.
 Similarly, only one passive integration scheme is used.
 The added complexity of multiple particle types allows different methods to be used for initialization of particles positions and their mapping to and from the grid quantities.
-Because several different implementations of each type of functionality can co-exist in one simulation, there are no defaults in the unit files.
-These various functionalities are organized into different ; a brief description of each subunit is included below and further expanded in subsections in this chapter.
+Because several different implementations of each type of functionality can co-exist in one simulation, there are no defaults in the ``Particles`` unit ``Config`` files.
+These various functionalities are organized into different subunits; a brief description of each subunit is included below and further expanded in subsections in this chapter.

--  The subunit distributes a given set of particles through the spatial domain at the simulation startup.
-Some type of spatial initialization is always required; the functionality is provided by .
+-  The ``ParticlesInitialization`` subunit distributes a given set of particles through the spatial domain at the simulation startup.
+Some type of spatial initialization is always required; the functionality is provided by ``Particles/Particles_initPositions``.
 The users of active particles typically have their own custom initialization.
-The following two implementations of initialization techniques are included in the distribution (they are more likely to used with the passive tracer particles):
+The following two implementations of initialization techniques are included in the |flashx| distribution (they are more likely to used with the passive tracer particles):

+   ``Lattice``
       distributes particles regularly along the axes directions throughout a subsection of the physical grid.

+   ``WithDensity``
       distributes particles randomly, with particle density being proportional to the grid gas density.

    Users have two options for implementing custom initialization methods.
-The two files involved in the process are: and pt_initPositions.
-The former does some housekeeping such as allowing for inclusion of one of the available methods along with the user specified one, and assigning tags at the end.
+The two files involved in the process are:
+   ``Particles/Particles_initPositions`` and pt_initPositions.
+The
+   former does some housekeeping such as allowing for inclusion of one of the available methods along with the user specified one, and assigning tags at the end.
 A user wishing to add one custom method with no constraints on tags etc is advised to implement a custom version of the latter.
 This approach allows the user to focus the implementation on the placement of particles only.
-   Users desirous of refining the grid based on particles count during initialiation should see the setup for an example implementation of the Particles_initPositions routine.
+Users desirous of refining the grid based on particles count during initialiation should see the setup ``PoisParticles`` for an example implementation of the Particles_initPositions routine.
 If more than one implementation of pt_initPositions is desired in the same simulation then it is necessary to implement each one separately with different names (as we do for tracer particles: pt_initPositionsLattice and pt_initPositionsWithDensity) in their simulation setup directory.
 In addition, a modified copy of Particles_initPostions, which calls these new routines in the loop over types, must also be placed in the same directory.

--  The contains the various time-integration options for both active and passive particles.
+-  The ``ParticlesMain`` subunit contains the various time-integration options for both active and passive particles.
 A detailed overview of the different schemes is given in .

--  The controls the mapping of particle properties to and from the grid.
-   Flash-X currently supplies the following mapping schemes:
+-  The ``ParticlesMapping`` subunit controls the mapping of particle properties to and from the grid. |flashx| currently supplies the following mapping schemes:

+   ``Cloud-in-cell``
-      (), which weights values at nearby grid cells; and
+      (``ParticlesMapping/meshWeighting/CIC``), which weights values at
+      nearby grid cells; and

+   ``Quadratic``
-      (), which performs quadratic interpolation.
+      (``ParticlesMapping/Quadratic``), which performs quadratic
+      interpolation.

 Some form of mapping must always be included when running a simulation with particles.
 As mentioned in the quadratic mapping scheme is only available to map *from* the grid quantities to the corresponding particle attributes.
-Since active particles require the same mapping scheme to be used in mapping to and from the mesh, they cannot use the quadratic mapping scheme as currently implemented in .
+Since active particles require the same mapping scheme to be used in mapping to and from the mesh, they cannot use the quadratic mapping scheme as currently implemented in |flashx|.
 The CIC scheme may be used by both the active and passive particles.

 After particles are moved during time integration or by forces, they may end up on other blocks within or without the current processor.
-The redistribution of particles among processors is handled by the GridParticles subunit, as the algorithms required vary considerably between the grid implementations.
+The redistribution of particles among processors is handled by the ``GridParticles`` subunit, as the algorithms required vary considerably between the grid implementations.
 The boundary conditions are also implemented by the GridParticles unit.
 See for more details of these redistribution algorithms.
-The user should include the option on the setup line, or in the Config file.
+The user should include the option ``-with-unit=Grid/GridParticles`` on the setup line, or ``REQUIRES Grid/GridParticles`` in the Config file.

-In addition, the input-output routines for the Particles unit are contained in a subunit IOParticles.
+In addition, the input-output routines for the Particles unit are contained in a subunit ``IOParticles``.
 Particles are written to the main checkpoint files.
 If the user desires, a separate output file can be created which contains only the particle information.
 See below as well as for more details.
-The user should include the option on the setup line, or in the Config file.
+The user should include the option ``-with-unit=IO/IOParticles`` on the setup line, or ``REQUIRES IO/IOParticles`` in the Config file.

-In , the initial particle positions can be used to construct an appropriately refined grid, i.e. more refined in places where there is a clustering of particles.
-To use this feature the file must include: and .
-Please be aware that Flash-X will abort if the criterion is too demanding.
-To overcome the abort, specify a less demanding criterion, or increase the value of .
+In |flashx|, the initial particle positions can be used to construct an appropriately refined grid, i.e. more refined in places where there is a clustering of particles.
+To use this feature the ``flash.par`` file must
+include: ``refine_on_particle_count=.true.`` and
+``max_particles_per_blk=[some value]``.
+Please be aware that |flashx|
+will abort if the criterion is too demanding.
+To overcome the abort, specify a less demanding criterion, or increase the value of ``lrefine_max``.

 .. _`Sec:Particles Runtime Parameters`:

 Particles Runtime Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are several general runtime parameters applicable to the unit,
+There are several general runtime parameters applicable to the
-which affect every implementation.
-The variable obviously must be set
+``Particles`` unit, which affect every implementation.
+The variable
-equal to to utilize the Particles unit.
-The time stepping is controlled
+``Particles/useParticles`` obviously must be set equal to ``.true.`` to
+utilize the Particles unit.
+The time stepping is controlled with
-with ; a value less than one ensures that particles will not step
+``Particles/pt_dtFactor``; a value less than one ensures that particles
-farther than one entire cell in any given time interval.
+will not step farther than one entire cell in any given time interval.
+The ``Lattice`` initialization routines have additional parameters.
 The
-initialization routines have additional parameters.
-The number of evenly
-spaced particles is controlled in each direction by and similar
+number of evenly spaced particles is controlled in each direction by
-variables in :math:`Y` and :math:`Z`.
-The physical range of
+``Particles/pt_numX`` and similar variables in :math:`Y` and :math:`Z`.
-initialization is controlled by and the like.
-Finally, note that the
+The physical range of initialization is controlled by
+``Particles/pt_initialXMin`` and the like.
+Finally, note that the output
-output of particle properties to special particle files is controlled by
+of particle properties to special particle files is controlled by
-runtime parameters found in the unit.
+runtime parameters found in the ``IO`` unit.
 See for more details.

 .. _`Sec:Particle Properties`: